watari3/GitBucket-Wiki/FAQ.md

 Then you can access via HTTP to http://localhost:8080/, and you can also [[Reverse-proxy-with-Nginx]].

+Need plugins?
+Then you can allocate plugin JARs into `${PWD}/gitbucket-data/plugins/` (create if not exists), and restart the container.

 ## What's default root username and password?

 root / root